Autism Spectrum Disorder - (Asperger syndrome) - for kids

 - "I have ASD.
 It's hard to make friends so it's good that I have always been to the same school and every year I know most of the kids in my class.
 I think it will be hard at high school though."

 - "Sometimes I don't understand what I have to do in class.
 My teacher helps me and sometimes she writes things down for me.
 I can do the work when I know what it is I have to do."

 - "I have been to some schools but it is really hard.
 When I was little I tried to hide all the time.
 My mum home schools me now.
 I still play with some other kids and I do horse riding.
 I love horses."

 Dr Kate says

-Some kids cannot cope with school and stay at home where they are home schooled.
+A few kids cannot cope with school and stay at home where they are home schooled.

-All kids want friends so if you know someone at school or at home who has Asperger syndrome try to be patient and kind.
+All kids want friends so if you know someone at school or at home who has ASD try to be patient and kind.
 After all, it could easily have been you who was born with the problem.
 None of us can choose our genes, our parents, or the place where we are born.

 We all have feelings and we all live in the same world.
 Let's make it a kind and friendly place for everyone.

 This is an interesting video about Ellis - who lives with ASD: